 It goes with other indoor plants.
 It may also be grown outside in areas where there isn’t any danger of frost.

 Being drought-tolerant, it looks great in xeriscape gardens.
-This plant also makes an excellent ground cover in the warmer regions.
+This plant also makes an excellent ground cover in warmer regions.